cwebley/ki/README.md

 * Sort updated draft data on receipt. data gets shuffled with every update.

 ###Tournament Landing
+* no need to poll data on tournament page if tournament is over
 * tournament not found message
 * crown icon denoting previous champion in a current player matchup
 * crown icon denoting previous winner in a character matchup